7 Ways to use iBonds® ETFs to help your clients and your practice

 Whether your clients are investing in fixed-income for the first time or are seasoned pros, iBonds ETFs are a way for advisors to help clients solve some of today’s investing challenges -- and plan for tomorrow’s needs.

 iBonds ETFs launched in 2010 with the goal of giving investors the look and feel of owning individual bonds through an ETF wrapper.
-Available in municipal, investment grade, U.S. Treasuries, high yield corporate, and most recently U.S. TIPS, iBonds ETFs are term maturity ETFs made up of a diversified portfolio of individual bonds with three key features:
+Available in municipal, investment grade, U.S. Treasuries, high yield corporate, and U.S. TIPS, iBonds ETFs are term maturity ETFs made up of a diversified portfolio of individual bonds with three key features:

 • Mature like a bond.
 Investors get the benefit of having a defined maturity similar to individual bonds. iBonds ETFs typically mature in October or December of their maturity year.